cossacklabs/product-docs/acra/getting-started/availability/_index.md

 ## Server side

-Where you can run Acra software that acts like a server (including AcraServer, AcraConnector, AcraTranslator).
+It is where you can run Acra software that acts like a server (including AcraServer, AcraConnector, AcraTranslator).

 In most cases Linux will be used as a host OS, and we have [packages](https://github.com/cossacklabs/acra/#server-side) available for commonly used distros.